shannon-lab/zapdos/doc/content/source/kernels/TM0Cylindrical.md

 ## Overview

-`TM0Cylindrical` is the wave equation for the magnetizing field, H-field. `TM0Cylindrical` assumes an axisymmetric transverse magnetic (TM) wave and negligible current density compared to the displacement current.
+`TM0Cylindrical` is the wave equation for the magnetizing field. `TM0Cylindrical` assumes an axisymmetric transverse magnetic (TM) wave and negligible current density compared to the displacement current.

 The wave equation for the H-field is defined as